 Signatories can get involved in the Private Equity work stream by joining a working group.
 Working groups undertake projects in several areas of interest, including the analysis of market practices and the development of implementation support tools.
 Currently, there is one active working group:

-ESG in PE Due Diligence: the objective of this working group is to develop a guidance document for GPs on how to incorporate ESG considerations in their due diligence process.
+GP Guide Working Group: the objective of this working group is to develop a guidance document for GPs on how to incorporate ESG considerations in their investment processes.
 The document will also help LPs understand what they can expect from their GPs.
 The PRI has selected a partner, Spring Associates, to develop the guide.
 The working group will act as an advisory group throughout this process, steering the direction of the research and advising on industry sources.

 Resources listed may require PRI signatory extranet access.